 Have you ever wondered if you or your teen might have ADD/ADHD?
 You are not alone.
-While four percent of adults have ADHD, many others go undiagnosed.
+While four percent of individuals have ADHD, many go undiagnosed.
 Why?
-Because the symptoms of ADHD can be masked by so many other factors.
-Not being accurately diagnosed can have significant consequences.
-Untreated ADHD can impact school, work, career, relationships, physical and mental health, and financial stability.
+Because the symptoms of ADD/ADHD can be confused with so many other problems, such as anxiety, depression, trauma, learning difficulty, work stress etc. Not being accurately diagnosed can have significant consequences.
+Untreated ADD/ADHD can impact school, work, career, relationships, physical and mental health, and financial stability.

 While symptoms of ADD/ADHD vary from individual to individual, some common signs include: